 Online and on-campus degree programs both take the same amount of credit hours to complete.
 Some people choose to attend on-campus because they believe that's the best learning environment for them.
 Others choose to pursue a degree online because they can't relocate, want to maintain a full-time job, have family commitments, or due to other factors.
 In addition, some online programs are not available on campus and vice versa.
 If you're unsure which program might be best, you should contact an Admissions Representative at 800.226.7625.

-At this time, students receive a current-generation Apple MacBook Pro.
-The only exceptions are the Computer Science, Game Development, and Simulation & Visualization degrees, all of which receive an HP laptop.
+At this time, students receive either a current-generation Apple MacBook Pro or MSI GE Raider laptop, depending on their program.
 In addition to the computer, you'll also receive supplemental pieces of hardware and software, which vary by degree program.

 To view the LaunchBox specifications for your program of interest, visit the degree page, and scroll down to view current components.
 For more information, call Admissions at 800.226.7625.